 The continued perfection of circuit breaker rules

 Initially, the circuit breaker rules in the US markets were on a points-based system, not on percentages.
-It was until January 1997 was there an adjustment, where the trigger points were increased by 100 points respectively from the original one.
+It wasn't until January 1997 that there was an adjustment, where the trigger points were increased by 100 points respectively from the original one.